88th Rifle Division (Soviet Union): East Prussian Offensive

 The second attempt to destroy the German forces in East Prussia began on 12 January 1945.
 The objective of 3rd Belorussian Front was much as before: to penetrate the defenses north of the Masurian Lakes in the Insterburg region and then advance to launch a frontal attack on Königsberg.
-31st Army remained on the Front's left flank and in the early going was ordered to firmly defend the front south of Goldap.
+31st Army remained on the Front's left flank and in the early going was ordered to firmly defend the front south of Gołdap.
 The 88th remained in 71st Corps with the 220th and 331st Rifle Divisions.
 The Army went over to the offensive on 22 January and by the next day the German grouping facing it was in retreat.
 During that day the Corps captured the important road junction of Benkheim while the Army developed the offensive toward Angerburg and Lötzen, advancing more than 45 km before storming the heavily fortified strongpoint at the former location.
 The advance continued during the following days and on 31 January the division helped to take Heilsberg and Friedland.
 On 5 April the 426th Regiment would be recognized for its role in this fighting with the award of the Order of Aleksandr Nevsky.

 31st Army resumed its offensive on 2 February and soon captured the major road junction of Landsberg.
 However this was a crucial point for the German forces attempting to break out of the pocket that was forming around Königsberg.
 The 129th Infantry and 558th Grenadier and 24th Panzer Divisions launched powerful counterattacks in an effort to encircle the 71st Corps and while they were unable to break into Landsberg they isolated it for several days, bypassing to the north and south and causing considerable havoc in the Soviet rear areas.
 Once communications were restored the Corps continued its advance in the direction of Kanditten.

 During most of February and March the division took part in the final destruction of German 4th Army in the Heiligenbeil Pocket battles.
 On 24 March Sen. Sergeant Nikolai Mikhailovich Lazkov, an engineer reconnaissance squad leader of the 222nd Sapper Battalion, was made a Hero of the Soviet Union for his work in Belarus from January to June 1944, during which time he led 96 night searches and defused 586 mines with his group.
 At the start of Operation Bagration, while operating behind enemy lines, his unit captured a bridge over the Orshitsa River north of Orsha and he organized its defense until relieved.
 He went on to a lengthy career in the postwar Soviet Army, eventually reaching the rank of colonel.
 On 26 April the 88th was awarded the Order of Kutuzov, 2nd Degree, for its part in the Heiligenbeil fighting.